 - 85% of participants said they felt better able to manage their pain.

-When we asked participants what they found most valuable about pain care yoga, there were five themes: realising yoga could help, specific techniques they learned, experiencing less pain, becoming more aware (of knowledge and themselves) and feeling more confident.
+When we asked participants what they found most valuable, there were five themes: realising yoga could help, specific techniques they learned, experiencing less pain, becoming more aware (of knowledge and themselves) and feeling more confident.

-Visit the Yoga for Pain Practitioner Register to find these South West WA Practitioners.
-Thanks to GP down south and WA Primary Health Alliance, each Practitioner can provide a number of subsidised places for people in need.
-They also offers a range of classes and services to help you get started with yoga and your journey beyond health care.
+Visit the Yoga for Pain Practitioner Register to locate South West WA Practitioners.
+Thanks to GP down south and WA Primary Health Alliance, each Practitioner can provide a number of subsidised places for people in economic disadvantage.
+They also offer a range of classes and services to help you get started with yoga and your journey beyond health care.